-Christian-Frédéric Bloquert is a French composer and a conductor.
+Christian-Frédéric Bloquert is a French composer, conductor and music educator.

 Born in Paris, he followed his family from country to country growing up in France, the Dominican Republic, the UK and Australia.
 His first instrument was classical guitar although his taste grew to span many genres from classical, to jazz, to British indie rock, to pop and progressive metal.

 A prolific composer, Mr Bloquert has received many accolades for his work.
 In 2016, as a first year student at Berklee College of Music, he won the Berklee Contemporary Symphony Orchestra Composition Competition.
 In both 2018 and 2019, he received the John Bavicchi Memorial Prize for Outstanding Composition Achievement, the top composition prize at Berklee College of Music.
 In 2020, Mr. Bloquert won the ASCAP Foundation Morton Gould Young Composers Award for his piece Fantastique Voyage (later revised under the name of Constellations, At Night).
 In 2021, Mr Bloquert was the youngest finalist of the Basel International Composition Competition by almost ten years.
 This competition saw him receive a premiere of his piece Le Temps Qui Se Perd Dans Ses Yeux by the Basel Sinfonieorchester in Basel, Switzerland.
 In 2021 also, Mr. Bloquert won the Juilliard Orchestra Composition Competition which also saw one of his pieces being premiered by the Juilliard Orchestra.
 In 2022, Mr Bloquert received the Israel/Pellman Prize from the Society for New Music for his second ballet.
 In 2023, he was named a finalist of the Luciano Berio Composition Competition for his piece The Mechanics of Matter (chamber version).